jcklpe/design-ops-hackpack/README.md

 *(borrowed from [this article](https://specifyapp.com/blog/introduction-to-design-tokens))*

 Design Systems are bigger than just the code libraries or the Figma/Sketch/Penpot UI Kits that implement them.
 The Design System is the social construction that designers, devs, content creators, product, and stakeholders use to communicate and build consensus on how work gets done.
-This is why a solid designOps process requires a clear process for building that consensus.